kjolley/BIGSdb_documentation/rest.rst

 .. image:: /images/rest/api_keys.png

-This keys can then be passed in the request header using the `X-API-Key` attribute.
+This key can then be passed in the request header using the `X-API-Key` attribute.

 The key can be changed at any time by the user.
 Doing so will immediately